 - Put 1/4 cup of water or orange juice into a glass or plastic container.
 Do not mix with other liquids.

 - Measure this drug in the oral dose syringe.
 Empty drug from syringe into cup.
-Mix well and drink.
+Mix well and have your child drink.

 - Fill container again with 1/2 cup of water or orange juice.
-Mix well and drink.
+Mix well and have your child drink.